-The Statements of Financial Activities shows a surplus of £12,721 (there was a deficit of £2,085 in 2018).
-And the Balance Sheet at period end shows total funds at £36,572, which is a slight improvement from our position in 2019.
-The accounting period preceded periods of national lockdown amidst the COVID-19 pandemic, which limited our activities somewhat, but the charity has continued to be resilient and has sufficient funds to continue into the next year.
+The Statements of Financial Activities shows a deficit of £10,739 (£12,721 surplus in 2020).
+And the Balance Sheet at period end shows total funds at £25,833, which was expected following COVID-19.
+The accounting period coincided with a national lockdown amidst the COVID-19 pandemic, which limited our activities somewhat, but the charity continues to be resilient and has sufficient funds to continue into the next year.